jacknlawson/jacknlawson.github.io/aboutjack.md

 ### Back in the USA

 I have now come full circle in life and reside where I spent my first 18 years: Winston-Salem, North Carolina.
 Life never ceases to surprise!
+Once more I am working in a half-time support role for the Methodist Church in the Yadkin Valley District.

 I am married to Chris, a retired mental health specialist in child and family psychiatry.
 We each have two children from previous marriages.